openskies-sh/aerobridge_py/README.md

 ## Usage Instructions

-1. Install requirements `pip install aerobridgepy`
+1. Install requirements `pip install aerobridge`
-2. In your code use `from aerobridgepy import AerobridgeClient`
+2. In your code use `from aerobridge import AerobridgeClient`
 3. 🎉

 ## Test drive